Home » Main Dish » Buttermilk Fried Chicken

 Instructions

-• To brine: Place chicken pieces into a bowl and cover with buttermilk.
-Refrigerate for at least 3 hours or overnight.
-May cut super large breast pieces in half to allow for more even cooking, if needed.
+• Buttermilk Marinade: Place chicken pieces into a large bowl or shallow dish.
+Pour buttermilk on top.
+Cover and chill for at least 3 hours or overnight.
+(Pro Tip: You can cut large breast pieces in half for even cooking.)

-• To cook: Fill a deep fryer, deep medium-large pot or Dutch oven halfway with oil.
+• Heat the Oil: Fill a deep fryer or Dutch oven fitted with a fry thermometer halfway with oil.
 Do not overfill.
 Heat the oil to 350°F.

-• To prepare the dredging station: In a shallow dish or plate use a whisk to sift together flour, 1 tsp salt, 1 tsp pepper, garlic powder, onion powder, paprika and cayenne.
+• Make the Dredging Station: In a shallow dish or platter use a whisk to sift together flour, 1 tsp salt, 1 tsp black pepper, garlic powder, onion powder, paprika and cayenne.

-• In a separate dish whisk together eggs with 1/4 tsp salt and 1/4 tsp pepper.
-(You can also add a few dashes of hot sauce.)
+• In a separate dish whisk together eggs with 1/4 tsp salt and 1/4 tsp black pepper with a few dashes of hot sauce.

 • Remove the chicken from the buttermilk shaking off the excess.
-Season lightly with remaining 1/2 tsp salt and 1/2 black pepper on all sides.
+Season chicken on all sides lightly with remaining 1/2 tsp salt and 1/2 black pepper.

-• To fry: Gently lower pieces into the hot oil a few pieces at a time skin side down.
+• Fry: Gently lower pieces into the hot oil a few pieces at a time skin side down.
 Maintain temperature while cooking to around 325-350°F.

 • Cook in batches beginning with the dark meat being careful not to overcrowd the pot.
-Cook dark meat for about 10-12 minutes on each side and white meat pieces for 8-10 minutes on each side or until juices run clear.
+Cook dark meat for about 10-12 minutes on each side and white meat pieces for 8-10 minutes on each side or until juices run clear, chicken is golden brown and an internal temperature has reached 165 degrees f.

 Notes

-If the chicken is browning quickly and you’re concerned about it being under-done, place browned chicken pieces onto a baking pan fitted with an oven safe rack.
-Place into a 325°F oven for several minutes to gently finish cooking and to keep the chicken warm.
+• Finish in the Oven – If the oil is a little hot and the chicken is browning quickly, but not cooked all the way through you can finish it in the oven.
+After frying, arrange chicken pieces on a baking pan fitted with an oven safe rack.
+Place into a preheated 325°F oven for several minutes to gently finish cooking and to keep the chicken warm.

 Nutrition